codykingham/pyling/README.md

 The page you're reading now is a part of what's called a Github repository.
 A "repository" is just another way of saying "folder" or project.
 Github gives us a way to store and share code openly online.

 You will need a copy of this repository on your own machine for the course.
-You can download a copy by clicking the green `Clone or download` button, or by simply clickling the image below:
+You can download a copy by clicking the green `Clone or download` button, or by simply clicking the image below:

 <a href="https://github.com/codykingham/pyling/archive/master.zip"><img src="images/download_repo.png" height=50% width=50%></a>